Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 Sarah was distraught when her best friend suddenly stopped talking to her and

-began spreading rumors behind her.
+began spreading rumors about her.
 She had no clue why her friend had turned on

 her, and it seemed like everyone in their social circle had taken her friend’s